Nonparametric Simulation Extrapolation for Measurement Error Models: Background

-We begin by presenting the P-SIMEX in the common setting of a \emph{classical additive} measurement error model.
-Suppose that we have a sample indexed over $i=1,\hdots,n$.
-We take $Y_i$ to represent an outcome of interest, $X_i$ to be the (possibly vector-valued) explanatory variable which is subject to measurement error, and $Z_i$ to be the remaining explanatory variables which are measured without error.
+Suppose that we have a sample indexed with $i\in\{1,\dots,n\}$.
+We take $Y_i$ to represent an outcome of interest, $X_i$ to be the explanatory variable which is subject to measurement error, and $Z_i$ to be the explanatory variables which are measured without error.
+The explanatory variable $X_i$ is taken to be univariate for ease of notation.
 We are concerned with estimating some parameter $\theta$ which relates the distribution of $Y_i$ to $X_i$ and $Z_i$.
-Instead of observing $X_i$, we observe $X_{i}^* = X_i + U_{i}$. $U_{i}$ is the error-term, which we assume to be independent of $Y_i$, $X_i$, and $Z_i$, and which, for the P-SIMEX, we require to be normally distributed, with mean zero, and constant variance.
-We assume that, in the error-free setting, we have an estimator $\widehat{\theta}(Y, X, Z)$ which is consistent for $\theta$.
-This setting is presented so as to be sufficiently general, but the same techniques apply whether $\theta$ is a parameter relating $Y_i$ to $X_i$, or if $\theta$ is a distributional parameter of $X_i$.
+Instead of observing $X_i$ we observe $X_{i}^* = X_i + U_{i}$, where $U_{i}$ is the error-term, which we assume to be independent of $Y_i$, $X_i$, and $Z_i$.
+We assume that, in the error-free setting, we have an estimator $\widehat{\theta}(\{Y_i, X_i, Z_i\}_{i=1}^n)$ which is consistent for $\theta$.